Chapter 3: Pages App

 Templates

-Every web framework needs a convenient way to generate HTML files and in Django the approach is to use templates: individual HTML files that can be linked together and also include basic logic.
+Every web framework needs a convenient way to generate HTML files, and in Django, the approach is to use templates: individual HTML files that can be linked together and include basic logic.

-file.
-That technically works but doesn’t scale well!
+Recall that our “Hello, World” site had the phrase hardcoded into a views.py file in the previous chapter.
+That technically works but does not scale well!
 A better approach is to link a view to a template, thereby separating the information contained in each.

-In this chapter we’ll learn how to use templates to more easily create our desired homepage and about page.
+In this chapter, we’ll learn how to use templates to create our desired homepage and about page.
 And in future chapters, the use of templates will support building websites that can support hundreds, thousands, or even millions of webpages with a minimal amount of code.

 └── pages